 His duties include Crew Chief, Hoist Operator, and Helispot manager at brush fires.
 He is a veteran of numerous high profile rescues, including swift water and mountain operations.

 Greg is a former Naval Reserve Aircrewman, HH-60H Crew Chief, gunner, and Combat Search and Rescue Corpsman.
 He has accumulated over 300 hours of NVG flight, most during direct action combat missions.
-He was deployed to Iraq in 2006 supporting Special Operations.
+He was deployed to Iraq supporting Special Operations.

 Greg is frequent speaker at the annual Goodrich hoist conference at HAI, and has been an adviser on numerous initial hoist training programs.
 Greg is a published author of many technical helicopter rescue articles.